Mayor's Arts Awards

 Established in 2005, the Mayor's Arts Awards recognize the contributions to the cultural community by city residents, artists, educators, organizations and business leaders.
 The goal of this program is to help cultivate greater visibility and understanding of the value of the arts, as well as grow new leadership and new patrons of the arts.

-Arts Patron - a business or individual whose strong support of the arts has been ongoing through philanthropic and/or volunteer service;
+- Arts Patron - a business or individual whose strong support of the arts has been ongoing through philanthropic and/or volunteer service

-Artist in the Community - an established individual artist (in any discipline) for artistic excellence and singular efforts in contributing to Ventura's cultural vitality;
+- Artist in the Community - an established individual artist (in any discipline) for artistic excellence and singular efforts in contributing to Ventura's cultural vitality

-Creative Entrepreneur - a locally owned for-profit business which exemplifies the impact and vitality of Ventura's creative economy
+- Creative Entrepreneur - a locally owned for-profit business which exemplifies the impact and vitality of Ventura's creative economy

-Arts Leader - a nonprofit arts professional who has demonstrated outstanding leadership, organizational stewardship and partnership within the local arts community.
+- Arts Leader - a nonprofit arts professional who has demonstrated outstanding leadership, organizational stewardship, and partnership within the local arts community

-Arts Educator - an individual or organization whose achievements and contributions to arts education have been significant and far reaching;
+- Arts Educator - an individual or organization whose achievements and contributions to arts education have been significant and far-reaching

-Student Artist - awarded to an active student artist (in any discipline) under the age of 19 who has demonstrated outstanding promise and commitment to the arts.
+- Student Artist - awarded to an active student artist (in any discipline) under the age of 19 who has demonstrated outstanding promise and commitment to the arts.

-Commitment to service to the arts over a significant period of time
+- Leadership in the arts community and service to the arts over a significant period of time

-Benefit and impact of the nominee's contribution to the citizens of the City of Ventura
+- Benefit and impact of the nominee's contribution to the citizens of the City of Ventura

-Potential contribution to the arts in the emerging artist category
+- Potential contribution to the arts (in the Emerging Artist category)

-Each recipient will receive a limited edition artwork created by artist Lis J. Schwitters entitled "Mark of Excellence."
 These awards are presented as a joint project of the city departments of City Manager's Office and Parks, Recreation and Community Partnerships.